Henryjiepanli/Jiepanli_Henry.github.io/_pages/about.md

 Submitted to IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing (**JSTARS**), 2025.

-- **Introduction**:  MMSeg-YREB contest attracted 77 international teams, resulting in 2,977 highly competitive submissions.
-The Top 3 teams were recognized as challenge winners and presented their solutions in the MMSeg-YREB special session at WHISPERS 2024.
-In this paper, we provide a comprehensive overview of the MMSeg-YREB challenge, detailing the methodological designs of the Top 3 solutions and making available an open-source codebase for their implementations, along with the multimodal semantic segmentation dataset.
-We hope that the insights gained and the resources shared will make a significant impact in advancing large-scale multimodal semantic segmentation within the broader RS community.
+- **Introduction**:  In this paper, we provide a comprehensive overview of the MMSeg-YREB challenge, detailing the methodological designs of the Top 3 solutions and making available an open-source codebase for their implementations, along with the multimodal semantic segmentation dataset.
 - **Key words**: rtificial Intelligence, Benchmark, Challenge, Deep Learning, Land Cover, Large-Scale, Multimodal, Remote Sensing, Semantic Segmentation, WHISPERS, YREB.
 </div>
 </div>